 The procedures by which an Authorized Purchaser can redeem one or more baskets mirror the procedures for the creation of baskets.
 On any business day, an Authorized Purchaser may place an order with the transfer agent to redeem one or more baskets.
-Redemption orders must be placed by 1:15 p.m.
-(ET) or the close of regular trading on the New York Stock Exchange, whichever is earlier.
-A redemption order so received will be effective on the date it is received in satisfactory form by the Distributor.
+Redemption orders must be placed by noon (ET) or the close of regular trading on the New York Stock Exchange, whichever is earlier.
+A redemption order so received will be effective on the date it is received in satisfactory form by the transfer agent and the Distributor.
 The redemption procedures allow Authorized Purchasers to redeem baskets and do not entitle an individual Shareholder to redeem any Shares in an amount less than a Redemption Basket, or to redeem baskets other than through an Authorized Purchaser.
-By placing a redemption order, an Authorized Purchaser agrees to deliver the baskets to be redeemed through DTC's book-entry system to the Fund by the end of the next business day following the effective date of the redemption order, the Authorized Purchaser must also have wired to the Sponsor's account at the Custodian the non-refundable transaction fee due for the redemption order.
+By placing a redemption order, an Authorized Purchaser agrees to deliver the baskets to be redeemed through DTC's book-entry system to the Fund by the end of the next business day following the effective date of the redemption order or by the end of such later business day.
+Prior to the delivery of the redemption distribution for a redemption order, the Authorized Purchaser must also have wired to the Sponsor's account at the Custodian the non-refundable transaction fee due for the redemption order.
 An Authorized Purchaser may not withdraw a redemption order without the prior consent of the Sponsor in its discretion.